• Home

 Variations

-How to customize the recipe
+How to customize this Italian chickpea recipe

-• Peppers: Switch things up and substitute bell peppers for the carrots (Fun fact: Onion, peppers and celery are known as the holy trinity in Cajun and Creole cuisine)!
+• Peppers: Switch things up and substitute bell peppers for the carrots!
+(Fun fact: Onion, peppers and celery are known as the holy trinity in Cajun and Creole cuisine!)

 Nutritional information